hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > They've with their credit, likewise pupils lost.

-### Enter Lucy, with music book.
+### Enter Lucy, with Music Book

 > Bel.
 Lucy! here, step this way!
 Is that the rain
 >
-> That rattles? — Hark!
+> That rattles? – Hark!
 I hear it now quite plain.
 >
 > Lucy.
 It rains dreadfully!
 Why, it really pours: —
 >